 You can use the omconfig preferences dirservice command to configure the Active Directory service.
 The productname>oem.ini file is modified to reflect these changes.
-If the "adproductname" is not present in the computername > - < productname > - < p default value is used. <computername> refers to the name of the computer running Server Administrator and productname> refers to the name of the product defined in omprv32.ini.
+If the "adproductname" is not present in the computername>oem.ini file then a <computername>-productname> default value is used. <computername> refers to the name of the computer running Server Administrator and <productname> refers to the name of the product defined in omprv32.ini.
 For Server Administrator, the product name is "omsa"